ntallman/nathantallman.com/content/_index.md

           date_start: '2007-10-01'
           date_end: '2010-01-01'
           description: |2-
-            * Processed collections by surveying materials, identifying an organizational structure, arranging materials, conducting basic preservation work, and describing collections in finding aids
+            * Processed collections by surveying materials, identifying an organizational structure, arranging materials, conducting basic preservation work, and describing collections in finding aids.
-            *	Preserved several formats and objects including photographs, slides, microfilm, video cassettes, audio cassettes, phonographs, CD-ROMs, DVDs, artifacts, maps, and exhibit materials
+            *	Preserved archival materials of several formats including photographs, slides, microfilm, video cassettes, audio cassettes, phonographs, CD-ROMs, DVDs, artifacts, maps, and exhibition materials.
-            * Created finding aids and follow professional standards such as Describing Archives: A Content Standard (DACS)
+            * Created finding aids using professional standards such as Describing Archives: A Content Standard (DACS)
             * Encoded finding aids into Encoded Archival Description (EAD) using XMetal and NoteTab, edit code and validate to local best practices and principals
-            * Collaborated on an online digital collection of over 600 Love Canal images, including image selection, subject analysis, and metadata collection and input
+            * Collaborated to build a digital collection of archival imags of the Love Canal environmental disaster, including selection, subject analysis, and metadata creation.
-            * Staffed Special Collections reference desk to assists researchers
+            * Provided reference service to patrons in the Special Collections reading room and remote researchers.
     design:
       columns: '2'
   - block: portfolio